Building and operating telecom infrastructure throughout emerging markets

 The right engineering expertise

 Our technological know-how and understanding of the mobile sector are market-leading.
-We build and maintain towers based on deep expertise of our local environment, and the technology of the networks, past, present and future.
+We build, operate, and maintain towers based on deep expertise of our local environment, and the technology of the networks, past, present and future.

 The best people on the ground

-IHS Towers employs approximately 2,000 employees.
+IHS Towers employs more than 2,000 employees.
 Our engineers’ local know-how and technological capabilities ensures that our towers are fit for purpose on day one and every day thereafter.

 Respect for the environment and communities we operate in

 Social and environmental sustainability are at the heart of what we do.
 We are leading the way with our solar-powered towers, and continue to make lasting social investments in our local communities.

 You can read about our Sustainability programs here.

 Emerging markets represent some of the fastest growing wireless communications opportunities in the world with increasing demand from subscribers for data services and increasing access to smartphones driving demand for wireless telecommunications infrastructure, according to industry reports.